 In Malta, hiring a car is super easy.
-Rates of car hire over here are lowest in Europe, and UK drivers are well trained.
-You may also take local buses run by Malta Public Transport which operates all over Gozo and Malta.
+Rates of car hire over here are cheapest in Europe, and UK drivers are well trained.
+You may also take local buses run by Malta Public Transport, which operates all over Gozo and Malta.
 You may get regular water taxis and car ferries along the islands.

 Read also: Top 10 Easter Holiday Destinations in Europe